 Learn how to draw a great looking Moose with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Moose drawing.

 The moose is the largest species of deer in the world.
 It is native to the northern reaches of North America, Europe, and Asia.
 Moose are unique in that they may dive underwater for up to a minute to feed on aquatic plants.

 The word "moose" is derived from moosh, which in the language of the Native American Algonquins meant "stripper and eater of bark."
 In Europe, moose are known as elk, while the term denotes a different species of deer in the Americas.

 Did you know?
 A group of moose are not referred to as "mooses;" the word moose is both plural and singular.